-- Operating and performance reports. - Decision support analyses. - Budgets and forecasts. - Information provided to the internal and external auditors. - Risk analyses. - General and special purpose financial statements. - Tax returns. - Reports filed with regulatory bodies for legal and compliance purposes. - 220.3 A3 For the purposes of this section, preparing or presenting information includes recording, maintaining and approving information. - R220.4 When preparing or presenting information, a professional accountant shall: - (a) Prepare or present the information in accordance with a relevant reporting framework, where applicable; - (b) Prepare or present the information in a manner that is intended neither to mislead nor to influence contractual or regulatory outcomes inappropriately; - (c) Exercise professional judgement to: - (i) Represent the facts accurately and completely in all material respects; - (ii) Describe clearly the true nature of business transactions or activities; and - (iii) Classify and record information in a timely and proper manner; and
+- Operating and performance reports. - Decision support analyses. - Budgets and forecasts. - Information provided to the internal and external auditors. - Risk analyses. - General and special purpose financial statements. - Tax returns. - Reports filed with regulatory bodies for legal and compliance purposes. - 220.3 A3 For the purposes of this section, preparing or presenting information includes recording, maintaining and approving information. - R220.4 When preparing or presenting information, a professional accountant shall: - (a) Prepare or present the information in accordance with a relevant reporting framework, where applicable; - (b) Prepare or present the information in a manner that is intended neither to mislead nor to influence contractual or regulatory outcomes inappropriately; - (c) Exercise professional judgement to: - (i) Represent the facts accurately and completely in all material respects;

-- (d) Not omit anything with the intention of rendering the information misleading or of influencing contractual or regulatory outcomes inappropriately. - 220.4 A1 An example of influencing a contractual or regulatory outcome inappropriately is using an unrealistic estimate with the intention of avoiding violation of a contractual requirement such as a debt covenant or of a regulatory requirement such as a capital requirement for a financial institution.
+- (ii) Describe clearly the true nature of business transactions or activities; and - (iii) Classify and record information in a timely and proper manner; - (d) Not omit anything with the intention of rendering the information misleading or of influencing contractual or regulatory outcomes inappropriately; - (e) Avoid undue influence of, or undue reliance on, individuals, organisations or technology; and - (f) Be aware of the risk of bias. - 220.4 A1 An example of influencing a contractual or regulatory outcome inappropriately is using an unrealistic estimate with the intention of avoiding violation of a contractual requirement such as a debt covenant or of a regulatory requirement such as a capital requirement for a financial institution.